theModernSurrealist/vmpc-fltk/docs/vmpc_specific_settings.rst

 Configuring auto-save in the AUTSAV tab
 ---------------------------------------

-Though auto-save happens implicitly when running VMPC2000XL as a plugin, the related settings only affect behaviour of the standalone version.
+Though auto-save also happens when running VMPC2000XL as a plugin, these settings **only affect behaviour of the standalone version**.

 The following aspects are part of the state that is saved and loaded as part of this feature in both standalone and plugin versions of VMPC2000XL: